pulseheart/PulseHeart-AutoML/README.md

 ![Figure12](https://github.com/pulseheart/PulseHeart-AutoML/assets/29145045/c6f885ca-76c8-4dd9-a148-dcb652f898e4)
 Frames from misclassified videos.
 End-diastolic frames are shown on the upper part of the slide and end-systolic frames below: (a) 0X41ECEC7AAEEFD0E6.avi, label pEF, EF 57.3% by Simpson method, pEF by unanimous panel, misclassified as rEF; (b) 0X7923B6B4614AF456.avi, label mEF, EF 49.1% by Simpson method, mEF for four raters and rEF for one rater,  misclassified as rEF; (c) 0X3503A92D7637451.avi, label rEF, EF 31.8% by Simpson method, rEF by unanimous panel, misclassified as nrEF.
 ### Use the original train/split of our nine experimentations
-Use the corresponding CSV files in the folder annotation datasets.
+Use the corresponding CSV files in the folder "annotation datasets".

 These files include the video file path to be changed to your's, for instance by a Replace_All operation in Excel.

 ### Launch experimentations, either replicating those of this research or training your own

-Create a storage bucket, name it for instance myvideofolder and upload there the /curated folder of study video files
+Create a storage bucket, name it for instance "myvideofolder" and upload there the "curated" folder of study video files

-Refer to the following documentation : https://cloud.google.com/vertex-ai/docs/tutorials/video-classification-automl/training:
+Refer to the following section of the tutorial : https://cloud.google.com/vertex-ai/docs/tutorials/video-classification-automl/training:

 #### Setting up your project
 Chose an appropriate name, like "echocg-video-classification"